Hugo: Jungle Island: Video games

 A series of two video games based on it were released by ITE Media for the PC adaptation in 1999–2000, followed by the third game in 2004 and the fourth one in 2005.
 They were released under localized titles in various countries (such as Hugo Viidakkoseikkailu in Finland, Hugo: Dschungelinsel in Germany, Hugo: Tropikalna Wyspa in Poland, and Hugo: Vahşi Ada in Tukey).
 The games' content was later effectively re-released as the fifth and sixth volume in the Hugo Classic series.
 Some of other Hugo video games are also located on that island, including Hugo: Quest for the Sunstones and Hugo: Black Diamond Fever.

-The Hugo: Jungle Island series' review scores included a three stars out of five from Wirtualna Polska and a 7.5/10 from GRYOnline.pl for the first game, and a 15% from PC Games, 23% from PC Action, a 43% from PC Player, and an 8/10 from Gamesector.dk for the second one.
+The Hugo: Jungle Island series' review scores included a three stars out of five from Wirtualna Polska and a 7.5/10 from Gry-Online for the first game, and a 15% from PC Games, 23% from PC Action, a 43% from PC Player, and an 8/10 from Gamesector.dk for the second one.
 The first two games reached the top of PC sales charts in Turkey.